All All News Products Insights AI DevOps and CI/CD Community

 Best practices of regression testing

-1. Prioritize Test Cases: Not all tests need to be run every time.
-Focus on critical functionalities, high-risk areas, and recently modified components to ensure efficiency.
+1. Prioritize test cases: Focus on critical functionalities, high-risk areas, and recently modified components.

-2. Automate Where Possible: Manual regression testing is slow and prone to human error.
-Automate repetitive and high-impact regression test cases to speed up execution and improve accuracy.
+2. Automate where possible: Manual regression testing is slow and error-prone.
+Automate repetitive and high-impact tests to improve speed and accuracy.

-5. Parallel Testing: Running tests in parallel across multiple environments and devices significantly reduces execution time, making regression testing more manageable for large applications.
+5. Parallel testing: Running tests across multiple environments and devices reduces test execution time.
+Learn more about parallel testing.

 Top regression testing tools and frameworks

-Manual regression testing can be tedious and inefficient, especially when the same test steps need to be repeated for each iteration.
-Using a regression testing tool is a more effective approach.
-These tools enable you to create an automated regression test suite that can be run in batches whenever a new build is available.
+Manual regression testing is tedious and inefficient.
+Using a regression testing tool enables you to create automated suites and run them in batches whenever a new build is available.

 1. Katalon